SMSpp-Project/SMSpp/README.md

-This is a the Main page of SMS++, a set of C++ classes intended to provide a system for modeling complex, block-structured mathematical models (in praticular, but not exclusively, single-real-objective optimization problems), and solving them via sophisticated, structure-exploiting algorithms (in praticular, but not exclusively, decomposition approaches and structured Interior-Point methods).
+This is a the Main page of SMS++, a set of C++ classes intended to provide a system for modeling complex, block-structured mathematical models (in particular, but not exclusively, single-real-objective optimization problems), and solving them via sophisticated, structure-exploiting algorithms (in praticular, but not exclusively, decomposition approaches and structured Interior-Point methods).